JiJetu/Car-Rental-Reservation-System-Backend/README.md

     npm run start:prod
    ```

-4. y default, the server will run on `http://localhost:5000.` You can modify the `PORT` variable in your `.env` file if needed.
+4. By default, the server will run on `http://localhost:5000.` You can modify the `PORT` variable in your `.env` file if needed.

 # Car Rental Reservation System API Documentation